 - Along the highway, you will find plenty of free camps.
-They are always marked 2 or 3 times aside of the road before you reach them.
+They are always marked 2 or 3 times aside from the road before you reach them.

 - Keep your eyes open.
 In many towns, you will find free camps.
 As long as it doesn’t say that you are not allowed to camp there, you should be good.
 But have a look around to make sure there is no sign anywhere close to the parking space!
 Sometimes they just plant one little sign that counts for the whole area.

 9 tips for free camping in Australia

 To make free camping in Australia an ultimate experience, we have some tips for you.
 These will make sure you are ready for all-case scenarios!

 1. Always bring toilet paper!

 Just in case you know… Sitting on the toilet, doing your thing and then figuring out there is no toilet paper, is literally shitty!
 Put a little pack of tissues in your pocket and you are always fine to do your business!

 2. Drinking water